curtwelch/Big-Die/README.md

 # Readme

-A Project to make a large 6" cube gambling die out of mutliple materials.
+A Project to make a large 6" cube gambling die out of wood on a CNC router and out of plastic on a 3D Printer as a learning exercise.

 Included here are the Fusion 360 CAD files, DXF files, and STL files.